davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.mmm/index.md

 3. Your `main(int argc, char *argv[])`.
 Command-line arguments can be access through `argc` and `argv`.
 Specifically, `argc` refers to the number of tokens given on the command line, including the command to run the executable itself. `argv` is a string array containing the tokens given (much like the `String[] args` in Java).

-4. Dynamically allocating 2D arrays: Because the number of threads and the `size` of the matrices are given at runtime, you must dynamically allocate memory on the heap.
-Remember to free-up memory when done.
-To do this, should store pointers to the input and output matrices in global (thread-shared) scope.
-A pointer to a 2D array of doubles would look like this: `double **matrix;` Then inside `main()`, you'll need to first allocate `size` number of pointers to doubles (that's the first dimension in the matrix), then iterate through that array and allocate `size` number of doubles (that's the second dimension of the matrix).
+4. Dynamically allocating 2D arrays: Because the number of threads and the `size` of the matrices are given at runtime, you *must*  allocate memory on the heap.
+Remember to free-up memory and clean up any dangling pointers when you're done using them.
+I would should store pointers to the input and output matrices in global scope.
+A pointer to a 2D array of `doubles` would look like this: `double **matrix;` Then inside `main()`, you'll need to first allocate `size` number of pointers to doubles (that's the first dimension in the matrix), then iterate through that array and allocate `size` number of doubles (that's the second dimension of the matrix).

    To accomplish this takes two steps (one in each "dimension" of the array.)
-Here's an example to create an N by M array of ints.
+Here's an example to create an N by M array of `ints`.

       ```c
       // declare this somewhere in global scope (for thread sharing)
       int **array;
       ```

       - The `**` syntax may at first seem confusing.
 However, recall from the last tutorial that an array is just a pointer.
 So, an array of pointers can be interpreted to be a pointer to pointers.
 Therefore, `array` has been declared as `**array`.
-Indeed, if you need a 3 dimensional array, then you would use `***array`.
+(If you ever needed a 3 dimensional array, then you would use `***array`, and so on.)

-   Elsewhere in code,
+   Elsewhere in your code,
       ```c
       // malloc a size N array of pointers to ints
       array = (int**) malloc(sizeof(int*) * N);